2018 NFL Thanksgiving Schedule, how to watch, stream: Three great division rivalry games, Bears-Lions on CBS

 Falcons at Saints (8:20 p.m.
 ET, NBC, stream on fuboTV)

 Blood feud here with two gentile Southern teams who do not care for one another.
-Despite the Falcons falling to 4-5 in Week 10 as a result of a loss in Cleveland, this should be a close matchup, because the two teams hate each other that much.
+Despite the Falcons falling to 4-6 after two straight losses, this should be a close matchup, because the two teams hate each other that much.
 The Saints are in the middle of an unbelievable stretch of football being played against an unbelievable stretch of opponents.
 They won three straight games on the road (Baltimore, Minnesota and Cincinnati) with a dominant win over the Rams stuffed in there as well.
-And they're coming off a short week against the Eagles in Week 10.
+And they're coming off a blowout win against the defending champion Eagles in Week 11.
 Heck of a schedule and New Orleans couldn't care less.
-Drew Brees is one of the top two MVP candidates right now and has thrown 13 touchdowns versus just 30 incompletions (yes, incompletions) over his last five games heading into Week 11.
+Drew Brees is one of the top two MVP candidates right now.

 Before the season it looked like this might be a de facto division title game, but the Panthers present much stiffer competition for the Saints in 2018 than Atlanta.
 Still, Matt Ryan is playing really well right now, and deserves at least some MVP chatter of his own, should he manage to insert the Falcons back into the playoff race.